FernandesMF/data-manip-dito/README.md

 Simply compile the source code (timeliner.cpp) with your favorite C++ compiler.
 The program uses the Json library by Niels Lohmann, so don't forget to place the folder 'nlohmann' in the same directory as main.cpp.

+I also included the executable file that I compiled under Ubuntu 18.04 64-bit, called `timeliner`.

 ### Run from terminal